How to enter the Competition Classes 2022

-a) We welcome all amateur exhibitors to the competition classes and particularly encourage beginners and young people.
+a) We welcome all amateur exhibitors to enter the competition classes and particularly encourage beginners and young people.
 Some classes or divisions are restricted to members of particular groups, are for novices or are for particular children’s age groups.
-These are shown in the competitions booklet.
+These are shown in this booklet.

 Please make sure that you enter your exhibit in the correct class and follow all special instructions very carefully to avoid being disqualified as “not according to schedule”.

 b) You must tell us which classes you wish to enter before the closing date of 5pm on Monday, 1 August 2022.
 You can do this through our website www.tauntonfs.co.uk/competitive-overview. or you can use the entry form in this booklet.
 Hard copy forms must be sent or delivered to either of the addresses shown on the form.
 If you have any questions, please ring 01823 413368 or 07707 451466 or email to email@example.com.

 You may only make ONE entry in each class.